 Yes, it’s entirely possible to reach Rhinelander via boat, canoe, kayak, stand up paddle board, and the like.
 Rhinelander’s Boom Lake is a flowage on the Wisconsin River.
 Public access is available at the boat launch in Hodag Park (located about one mile from Project North).

-Whether you’re interested in staying in a cottage, resort, hotel, or a campsite, our friends at Explore Rhinelander have all of the lodging information you need.
+Whether you’re interested in staying in a cottage, resort, hotel, or a campsite, the Rhinelander Chamber has all of the lodging information you need.